cabforum/smime/SBR.md

 If the signing key is Curve25519, the signature algorithm SHALL be id-Ed25519 (OID: 1.3.101.112).
 When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300506032b6570`.

 If the signing key is Curve448, the signature algorithm SHALL be id-Ed448 (OID: 1.3.101.113).
 When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300506032b6571`.

+##### 7.1.3.2.4 ML-DSA

+The CA SHALL use the appropriate signature algorithm and encoding based upon the signing key used.

+If the signing key is --, the signature algorithm SHALL be sa-ml-dsa-44 (OID: --).
+When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `--`.

+If the signing key is --, the signature algorithm SHALL be sa-ml-dsa-65 (OID: --).
+When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `--`.

+If the signing key is --, the signature algorithm SHALL be sa-ml-dsa-87 (OID: --).
+When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `--`.

 ### 7.1.4 Name forms